Justin Brake

-Justin Brake is a Canadian journalist who works for APTN National News and Newfoundland's The Independent.
-While working at The Independent, covering protests at Muskrat Falls, Brake was arrested.
-His arrest was condemned by press-freedom groups and his reporting won him the 2018 Press Freedom Award.
-Charges were dropped in 2019.
+Justin Brake is a Canadian journalist, press freedom advocate and Editor-in-Chief of The Independent in Newfoundland and Labrador.
+He has worked with digital news publication The Breach and Indigenous broadcaster APTN.
+While covering Indigenous-led protests in Labrador in 2016, which led to the occupation of a workers' camp at the Muskrat Falls hydroelectric project worksite, Brake was named on a court injunction after he followed land protectors on to the site and remained with them during their occupation.
+Facing civil and criminal charges, he won a landmark court case in the Newfoundland & Labrador Court of Appeal which established a new legal precedent for journalists in Canada.
+The charges against Brake were condemned by press-freedom groups and Brake's reporting won him multiple national press freedom awards.

 Early life and education

-Brake was born in Newfoundland and raised in Ottawa; he does not identify as being Indigenous, but says he has some Miꞌkmaq ancestry.
-Brake graduated from Algonquin College in Ottawa in 2001.
+Brake was born in Newfoundland and raised in Saskatchewan and Ottawa.
+He is a settler who has publicly explored his potential Mi'kmaw ancestry.
+He graduated from Algonquin College's journalism program in 2003 and returned to Newfoundland in 2007 to study at Memorial University in St. John's.
+He now lives with his family in the Bay of Islands.

 Career

 From 2012 to 2017, Brake was a journalist at The Independent based in Newfoundland and Labrador.
-In October 2016, Brake was arrested while reporting on water protectors who had forcibly entered Nalcor Energy's work site at Muskrat Falls known as the Lower Churchill Project.
+In October 2016, he was arrested while reporting on water protectors who had forcibly entered Nalcor Energy's work site at Muskrat Falls known as the Lower Churchill Project.
 Brake was criminally charged criminally with mischief and disobeying a court order and with civil contempt proceedings in Newfoundland and Labrador Supreme Court, due to an injunction from the owners prohibiting trespass that names him, without mentioning him as a journalist.